react-native-webview/react-native-webview/docs/Getting-Started.md

 Note if you want to enable scroll with Touch for the WebView component you must disable perspective for your app using [ReactRootView.IsPerspectiveEnabled](https://microsoft.github.io/react-native-windows/docs/ReactRootView#isperspectiveenabled).

 ## 3. Decide if you want access to WebView2
-The WebView2 control is a WinUI control that renders web content using the Microsoft Edge (Chromium) rendering engine.
-We have added support for the WebView2 control to the WebView community module.
+The WebView2 control is a [WinUI](https://docs.microsoft.com/windows/apps/winui/) control that renders web content using the Microsoft Edge (Chromium) rendering engine.
+We have added support for the WebView2 control to the react-native-webview community module.
 If you want access to the WebView2 control in your app, follow these steps:

   i.
 Ensure your React Native Windows version is v0.68 or higher.